Media

 Latest News

-Washington, D.C. --- U.S. Rep. Frank Pallone, Jr. (D-NJ) today announced the U.S. House of Representatives approved a giant Fiscal Year (FY) 2004 omnibus spending bill that included $5.8 million for expansion of marine mammal research in Central Jersey.
+Washington, D.C. --- U.S. Rep. Frank Pallone, Jr. (D-NJ) today announced both the U.S. Senate and House of Representatives have now approved a giant Fiscal Year (FY) 2004 omnibus spending bill that includes $5.8 million for expansion of marine mammal research in Central Jersey.

 Washington, D.C. --- U.S. Rep. Frank Pallone, Jr.

-Washington, D.C. --- The U.S. House of Representatives today approved a giant Fiscal Year (FY) 2004 omnibus bill that included $175,000 U.S. Rep. Frank Pallone, Jr. (D-NJ) requested for the expansion of the Robert Wood Johnson University Hospitals Bristol-Myers Squibb Childrens Hospital (BMSCH) in New Brunswick.
+Washington, D.C. --- The U.S. Senate yesterday approved a giant Fiscal Year (FY) 2004 omnibus bill that included $175,000 U.S. Rep. Frank Pallone, Jr. (D-NJ) requested for the expansion of the Robert Wood Johnson University Hospitals Bristol-Myers Squibb Childrens Hospital (BMSCH) in New Brunswick.